Soviet T-Series tank with modifications and Abrams tank with anti-drone custom protections

 Standard

-Digital works, Motion graphics
+Digital pieces, Motion graphics

 Quick graphics for social networks